isaacnmm/pestpolicy-hugo2XX/content/posts/best-gravity-feed-spray-gun-for-woodworking/index.md

 ####  HVLP (High Volume, Low Pressure)

 This is the industry standard and the best all-around choice for most woodworkers.
 HVLP guns use a high volume of air at a very low pressure (typically under 10 PSI at the tip).
-This creates a soft, gentle spray that dramatically increases "transfer efficiency"—the amount of finish that actually lands on your workpiece.
+This creates a soft, gentle spray that dramatically increases "transfer efficiency"â€”the amount of finish that actually lands on your workpiece.

 * **Pros: ** Excellent finish quality, significantly less overspray than older conventional guns, wide range of affordable and professional models. * **Cons: ** Requires a more powerful air compressor capable of delivering a high volume of air (CFM).